Ubuntu 26.04 on the Dell XPS 13 9350: TPM, Snap, and the Return of LUKS

 Ubuntu 26.04 ships with a fresh install option: TPM-backed full disk encryption.
 The promise is seamless, your disk is encrypted, your TPM handles the unlock at boot, no passphrase required.

-In practice, on this machine, it was a cage.
+In practice, the reality of TPM on this machine was a bit of a cage.
 The TPM encryption path is tightly coupled to Snap-based system management.
-The root filesystem layout is opinionated and inflexible.
-When things started going sideways with missing drivers and the need to load out-of-tree kernel modules via DKMS, the Snap confinement model fast became a frustrating obstacle rather than a helpful guardrail.
+The root filesystem layout is restrictive and somewhat inflexible.
+When things started going sideways with missing drivers and the need to load out-of-tree kernel modules, the Snap confinement model fast became a frustrating obstacle, rather than a helpful guardrailed security improvement.

-While it’s clear that tighter application sandboxing is the direction Ubuntu is heading, it is not evident at the surface that selecting TPM encryption means you’re getting a sandboxed snapd pc-kernel under the hood.
-You can understand why this needs to be rigorously restricted and validated prior to admission, but you’d expect for a major producer in Intel and an Ubuntu partner in Dell, that if the wifi worked when using the installer, it would work when booting the TPM installed pc-kernel.
-As you have already guessed, this disappointingly turned out not to be the case.
+While it’s clear that tighter application sandboxing is the direction Ubuntu is heading, it is not immediately evident at the surface that selecting TPM encryption means you’re getting a sandboxed snapd pc-kernel under the hood.
+You can understand why this needs to be restricted and validated prior to admission, but you’d expect for major producers in Intel and an Ubuntu partner Dell, that if the wifi worked when using the installer, it would work when booting the TPM installed pc-kernel.
+As you might have already guessed, this disappointingly turned out not to be the case.

-The wifi (iwlwifi for the Lunar Lake wireless) required firmware that wasn’t present in the stock install media.
+The wifi (iwlwifi for the Lunar Lake wireless) required firmware that wasn’t present in the pc-kernel.
 The Intel IPU7 camera stack was entirely absent.
-Both problems demanded the kind of low-level module loading, PPA additions, and DKMS builds that don’t play nicely with the TPM-sealed, Snap-centric disk layout.
+Both problems demanded the kind of low-level module loading, PPA additions, and DKMS builds that don’t play friendly with the TPM-sealed, Snap-centric disk layout.

-After burning a day fighting permission boundaries and sealed PCR states that broke on every kernel module change, I made the call.
+After burning an hour or so fighting permission boundaries and sealed PCR states that broke on every kernel module change, I’d made so much progress that I made the call.

 Second Attempt: Legacy LUKS + LVM

 Wipe.
 Reinstall.
 This time selecting the classic LUKS + LVM encrypted option with a passphrase at boot.
-Old school, battle-tested, and it gets out of your way when you need to work.
+Old school, battle-tested, the well trodden path for when you need disk encryption and just need it to work.

 The install itself was clean.
 From there, the real work began.